BitPuncher/snake/README.md

-snake
+Ouroboros (Snake)
 =====

 JavaScript snake game.
-Eat apples, grow longer.
+Eat apples to score points.
+Run into your own tail to curb your growth.
+Be careful though: old tail segments become barriers after cutting.

-Move with the arrow keys, don't run into yourself or cross into the nega-zone by running off the edge of the map.
+Move with the wasd keys.